 All this activity served to create a conducive environment for tech start-ups and talent to thrive, with a handful of large tech companies like Twitter and Zendesk being created amid this growth.

-Today, Seattle is considered one of the biggest tech hubs in the nation, even ranking in the top three alongside San Francisco and Washington, D.C. in the last few years.
+Today, Seattle is considered one of the biggest tech hubs in the nation, ranking as one of the most desirable cities for college grads.

 What Does this Tech Hub Offer Those in Product Management?

 Over the last two years alone, Seattle’s tech-related jobs have grown by double the rate of any other US city.
 What’s more, these positions offer the third-highest tech salaries in the country.
 According to salary information reported by Glassdoor in July 2020, Product Managers in Seattle earn median salaries of $119,000.